lmaydev/OpenConstructionSetOld/README.md

 ##### OcsDataContexOptions

 This object contains all information required to build an `OcsDataContext`.
- - Name - (Required) The name of the new mod.
+ - Name - (Required) The name of the active mod.
+If it doesn't exist a new empty mod will be created..
  - ThrowIfMissing - If `true` missing mod files will generate exceptions.
 Otherwise they will be ignored.
  - Installation - An `Installation` object to use when searching for a mods full path and used later by the `OcsDataContext`.
 If `null` discovery will be attempted.
  - BaseMods - A collection of mod names, file names or paths to load as base data.
 The base data will be loaded before applying the active mods on top.